godotengine/godot-docs/classes/class_raycast2d.rst

 - :ref:`bool<class_bool>`  **is_enabled**  **(** **)** const

-Returns whether this raycast is enabled or not
+Returns whether this raycast is enabled or not.

 .. _class_RayCast2D_remove_exception: